MMcClure11/rails-project-book-nook/notes.md

 # Lists
-x adding a book to a list removes it from another user's list
+x adding a book to a list removes it from another user's list X solved the above, but now they are making duplicates of the book in a user's list X semi fix, only add books on list new and edit by using collection_select
-- solved the above, but now they are making duplicates of the book in a user's list X semi fix, only add books on list new and edit by using collection_select
+- refactor to scope or class method

 # Helpers
 - add helper to display errors from validations OR use flash??